Loading

 Checked Baggage

-While some items that cannot be carried onto an aircraft can be packed in your checked baggage, you should check with your airline in advance.
+You can pack some items in your checked baggage that cannot be carried onto an aircraft.
+You should check with your airline in advance.
 Some items are considered dangerous goods and may be dangerous even in your checked baggage.
 The Civil Aviation Safety Authority (CASA) administers the rules and regulations for dangerous goods.